thuylinh225/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
 4/13/2020
 ### Project Title
-Replace the Project Title
 Bikeshare Data
 ### Description
-Describe what your project is about and what it does The project includes data of bikeshare information of 3 cities: chicago, new york and washington.
+The project includes data of bikeshare information of 3 cities: chicago, new york and washington.
 Used python3, pandas and numpy
 There are 7 def: